Soumya-Chakraborty/Dataframes/Pivot.md

 ## Acknowledgements

-This program was developed as a demonstration of DataFrame pivot operation in C.
+This program was developed by Soumya Chakraborty as a demonstration of DataFrame pivot operation in C.